Yorubaland: Pre-Civil War

-Between 1100 and 1700, the Yoruba Kingdom of Ife experienced a golden age, part of which was a sort of artistic and ideological renaissance.
+Between 1100 and 1400, the Yoruba Kingdom of Ife experienced a golden age, part of which was a sort of artistic and ideological renaissance.
 It was then surpassed by the Oyo Empire as the dominant Yoruba military and political power between 1700 and 1900.
 Yoruba people generally feel a deep sense of culture and tradition that unifies and helps identify them.
 There are sixteen established kingdoms, states that are said to have been descendants of Oduduwa himself.
 The other sub-kingdoms and chiefdoms that exist are second order branches of the original sixteen kingdoms.

 There are various groups and subgroups in Yorubaland based on the many distinct dialects of the Yoruba language, which although all mutually intelligible, have peculiar differences.
 The governments of these diverse people are quite intricate and each group and subgroup varies in their pattern of governance.
 In general, government begins at home with the immediate family.
 The next level is the extended family with its own head, an Olori-Ebi.
 A collection of distantly related extended families makes up a town.
-The individual chiefs that serve the towns as corporate entities, called Olóyès, are subject to the Baálès that rule over them.
+The individual chiefs that serve the towns as corporate entities, called Olóyès, are subject to the Baálẹ̀s that rule over them.
 A collection of distantly related towns makes up a clan.
 A separate group of Oloyes are subject to the Oba that rules over an individual clan, and this Oba may himself be subject to another Oba, depending on the grade of the Obaship.

 History

 Government

 Ife was surpassed by the Oyo Empire as the dominant Yoruba military and political power between the year 1600 and 1800.
 The nearby kingdom of Benin was also a powerful force between 1300 and 1850.
 Most of the city states were controlled by Obas, priestly monarchs, and councils made up of Oloyes, recognised leaders of royal, noble and, often, even common descent, who joined them in ruling over the kingdoms through a series of guilds and sects.
 Different states saw differing ratios of power between the kingship and the chiefs' council.
-Some, such as Oyo, had powerful, autocratic monarchs with almost total control, while in others such as the Ijebu city-states, the senatorial councils were supreme and the Ọba served as something of a figurehead.
+Some, such as Oyo, had powerful, autocratic monarchs with almost total control, while in others the senatorial councils were supreme and the Ọba served as something of a figurehead.
 In all cases, however, Yoruba monarchs were subject to the continuing approval of their constituents as a matter of policy, and could be easily compelled to abdicate for demonstrating dictatorial tendencies or incompetence.
 The order to vacate the throne was usually communicated through an aroko or symbolic message, which usually took the form of parrot eggs delivered in a covered calabash bowl by the Basorun the head of Oyomesi (the lawmakers) after Judgements from the Ogbonis which were in the judiciary wing.
 In most cases, the message would compel the Oba to take his own life, which he was bound by oath to do.